 - Add the powdered sugar and mix on low-speed until all of the sugar is combined.

-- Add in milk, 1 Tbsp at a time and vanilla extract to reach desired consistency.
+- Add in milk, 1 tablespoon at a time and vanilla extract to reach desired consistency.

 Cookies may also be dropped directly from the scoop onto the cookie sheet, but they will have a more "craggled" looking top.